madelinelui/madelinelui.github.io/index.md

 I conducted an explorative analysis of two PV panels and sensors in India over 35 days, evaluating the performance ratio and conversion efficiency for data-driven recommendations of equipment maintenance.

 Then, I forecasted DC power output from Time, Irradiation and Module Temperature over the next 7 days.
 ARIMA, Seasonal ARIMA and XGBoost models were used to compare accuracy performance on the predictions.
-Ultimately, using XGBoost, I improved the model accuracy by over 80% compared to the Seasonal ARIMA model.
+Ultimately, using XGBoost, the model accuracy improved by over 80% compared to the Seasonal ARIMA model.

 <center><img src="images/pv-panels.png"/></center>